Fresh and Frozen Packaged Food Products Policy

 • Cheese

-• Raw milk cheese made from unpasteurized milk must be aged for at least 60 days at a temperature no lower than 35°F (1.67°C)
+• Raw milk cheese made from unpasteurized milk must be aged at least 60 days at a temperature no lower than 35°F (1.67°C)

 • Baked goods and bread